hanyslmm/break_time/README.md

-simple app to help every one take breake every one hour while he is working on his computer.
+simple app to help every one take break every one hour while he is working on his computer.